36node/docker-nginx-react/README.md

 docker run -e APP_GREETINGS="XXXXXX" -d -p 3000:80 todomvc
 ```

-If you don't want to expose all env, just put ENV_PREFIX=APP, then only environments start with APP will be injected in.
+If you don't want to expose all env, just put ENV_PREFIX=APP, then only environments that start with APP will be injected in.

 ## Environments